Holding The Line Guide Service -

 Your fishing coach.

 I love to teach people how to fish and how to fish better.
 If you tell me what you'd like to learn during your time on the water, I will make a point of it to coach you on that skill.
-Often requested topics include introductions to vertical jigging, marine electronics signal interpretation, fly casting, downrigging, throwing a cast net, using various kinds of knots and rigging, and various kinds of retrieves for locally effective artificial lures.
+Often requested topics include introductions to vertical jigging, marine electronics signal interpretation, downrigging, using various kinds of knots and rigging, and using various kinds of retrieves for locally effective artificial lures.
 For those just starting their fishing career, the fundamentals of casting, baiting hooks, and locating fish-

 Very few guide boats in all of Texas are equipped with downriggers.
 This is because downriggers are very difficult to learn how to use well, and most people don't have the patience to get through the steep learning curve involved with them.
 Others hesitate to dedicate limited boat space to these devices.
 The use of downriggers account for quality fish, and lots of them, especially during slow times of the day, and during the summer months when fish are predictably in 35-